-1 Due to changes in product registry with CWF, IDERA SQL Compliance Manager 5.5 installer increased in size.
+i Due to changes in the product registry with CWF, IDERA SQL Compliance Manager 5.5 installer increased in size.

-Troubleshooting: Missing Extended Events-related DLL files
+4.2.1 Troubleshooting: Missing Extended Events-related DLL files

 IDERA SQL Compliance Manager 5.4 and later includes support for SQL Server Extended Events.
 Users installing or upgrading to this version of SQL Compliance Manager may receive a message similar to the following: